ProperForm Data Processing Addendum

 ProperForm will conduct and document periodic risk assessments to evaluate the sufficiency of its security measures, identify risks and vulnerabilities, and implement remediation measures as necessary.

-Provider is responsible for implementing appropriate security measures for its own systems, networks, and devices, and for securing Provider Personal Data prior to its transmission to ProperForm through the Services.
-ProperForm is not responsible for security incidents attributable to Provider's own systems or failures.
+Business is responsible for implementing appropriate security measures for its own systems, networks, and devices, and for securing Personal Data prior to its transmission to ProperForm through the Services.
+ProperForm is not responsible for security incidents attributable to Business's own systems or failures.

 8. Subprocessors